tylermercer/personal-website/src/content/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 _Mono no aware_ is a Japanese phrase meaning "the pathos of things," signifying an awareness of the impermanence of things and life in general.[^mono-no-aware]

-_Sunt lacrimae rerum_ is a Latin phrase taken from Virgil's _Aeneid_, meaning "there are tears for/of things."
+_Sunt lacrimae rerum_ is a Latin phrase taken from Virgil’s _Aeneid_, meaning "there are tears for/of things."
 It is uttered by Aeneas when he comes across a mural of the Trojan War, which he has just escaped from.
 His full statement is "Sunt lacrimae rerum et mentem mortalia tangunt," or "There are tears of/for